Here’s how to fix it if your Google Meet camera is not working on your Mac

 Safari updates often come with macOS updates, so update your OS to the latest version.
-Go to the Apple menu and click About This Mac.
+Go to the Apple menu and click System Settings > General.
 Click Software Update to check for updates and install the new OS.

 Check your browser’s settings